Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 • Disorganized thinking, speech, and behavior: Confused, unusual, and broken-up speech and thought patterns, as well as a lack of typical responses to external stimuli

-Neurosis is typically associated with emotional symptoms, like mood swings and anxiety.
-People experiencing neurosis are mentally sound and in-touch with reality.
+Neurosis is typically associated with emotional symptoms like intrusive thoughts, emotional distress, mood swings, and anxiety.
+As mentioned, people experiencing neurosis are typically mentally sound, and reality testing remains intact, meaning they are usually in touch with reality.

-Someone experiencing psychosis will lose touch with reality through hallucinations, delusions, or disorganized behavior.
+On the other hand, someone experiencing psychosis will lose touch with reality through hallucinations, delusions, or disorganized behavior.
+Some may believe they have special powers, for example.
 Although psychosis may involve some aspects of neurosis, such as unpredictable emotions and social withdrawal, it is not primarily based on these factors.

-Psychosis and neurosis are normally considered different states of mind, but they may have some common symptoms:
+Psychosis and neurosis are generally considered different states of mind, but they may have some common symptoms that affect mental well-being, like:

 • Emotional disturbances